BAK2K3/hard-drivers/README.md

 **As a visitor to the website, I want to know what your company does.**

-1. Considerations of Satisfaction
+1. Conditions of Satisfaction
     * Is the branding clear, consistent, and unambiguous?
     * Is the company ethos and purpose communicate on the splash page?
 2. Testing Outcome

 **As a potential customer, I want to know what services you provide.**

-1. Considerations of Satisfaction
+1. Conditions of Satisfaction
     * Have the the key services been outlined?
     * Is each service description important, sellable, and merits being detailed in isolation?
     * Are the service descriptions bite sized and easy to digest?